landicefu/divide-and-conquer-mcp-server/implementation_plan.md

       "done": false,
-      "task": "A short yet comprehensive name for the task", "detailed_description": "A longer description about what we want to achieve with this task", "context": "Related information, files the agent should read, and more details from other tasks.
+      "task": "A short yet comprehensive name for the task", "detailed_description": "A longer description about what we want to achieve with this task", "context_and_plan": "Related information, files the agent should read, and more details from other tasks, as well as a detailed plan for this task.
 This is typically the longest string."
     }
   ],